jrom876/swd_radio-/README.md

 DISCLAIMER:

 Only the Transmitter section has anything resembling developed code.
-Everything else is just untouched cut-and-paste code from other projects.

 It is EXPERIMENTAL (i.e. just for fun), and as such many parts are unfinished and untested, there are tons of mistakes that need correction, and the code is subject to sudden and nebulous change.